 - Pointing straight up and parallel with the abdomen (0 degrees), to

-- Pointing straight out and perpendicular from the body (90 degrees), to
+- If your penis points straight out and perpendicular from the body (90 degrees), to

 - Pointing straight down (180 degrees) and everything in between.

 The most common erection angle ranges between 30 and 85 degrees, with approximately 61 percent of men having erections are within this range.